OmarEfat/OmarEfat.github.io/README.md

 # Building website

-Now we have setup everything!
-It's the time to build your website.
+Now you have set up everything!
+It's time to build your website.

 1. Choosing your website theme
    - Visit [rubygems.org](https://rubygems.org/).